cac-t-u-s/cac-t-u-s.github.io/pages/midi-track.md

 >
 > `MIDI-TRACK` corresponds, and extends the features of the **MIDIFILE** class in OM.
 At the difference of a MIDIFILE, the `MIDI-TRACK` is not attached to a file and actuall contains/internally stores the list of MIDI events.
 >
-> Loading an OM patch containing a **MIDIFILE** will automatically convert it into a `MIDI-TRACK`, however, the _self_ input might need to be set to **:choose-file** and/or the file contents relaoded to obtain the exact same confirguration.
+> Loading an OM patch containing a **MIDIFILE** will automatically convert it into a `MIDI-TRACK`, however, the `self` input might need to be set to **:choose-file** and/or the file contents relaoded to obtain the exact same confirguration.